WaifuWare/WFASelfbot/readme.md

 Hii !
 Today I'm leaking WFA Selfbot  ! :D
-( WFA is Delta Selfbot but renamed so it's a token logger like Delta :nez: ) I'm gonna show you how to delete the grabber from your fiscord, because it inject a code into Discord to grab your password 😥
+( WFA is Delta Selfbot but renamed so it's a token logger like Delta :nez: ) I'm gonna show you how to delete the grabber from your fiscord, because it injects codes into Discord to grab your password 😥

 # How To Delete It  ?